This post may contain affiliate links. Read the full disclosure here.

 Mmm, prime rib.
 Rare.
 Juicy.
 Fatty.
 Delicious.
 Prime has to be THE best holiday meat ever.
-I grab a couple at every holiday when it’s on sale.
-I just can’t resist!
-It’s so special that I can never let any go to waste and there’s usually a ton of leftovers.
+I grab a couple on every holiday when it's on sale.
+I just can't resist!
+It's so special that I can never let any go to waste and there’s usually a ton of leftovers.
 You can totally eat it reheated as is with some steamed or roasted veggies.
 Some are even a bit offended if you use such a glorious cut of meat in leftover recipes.
 But I don’t care, I do what I want.
 Here are five great recipes for leftover prime rib.

 Pot pie is one of the stars in the food group: comfort food and I have sure missed it after cleaning up my diet.
 So you can imagine how excited I was to find that Primally Inspired had put together a paleo version that’s pretty darn tasty!
 Totally grain-free and the crust is actually pretty flaky and awesome.

 Hash is another great option.
 It’s easy and always delicious.
 This recipe from Tipps in the Kitch uses sweet potatoes.
 I know these little orange root vegetables are supposed to be magical, but I can’t stand the little nasties so I use regular potatoes or just toss in a bunch of mixed veggies instead.
 Just cube up the leftover prime rib and use it in place of ground beef.
 Toss an over-easy egg on top and you can’t beat it!

 This one is simply genius, who the heck would have ever thought to turn leftover prime rib into carne asada?
 Jillee over at One Good Thing By Jillee did and I’m super grateful!
 She even includes a pretty great recipe for pico de gallo.
 Just change out the tortillas for an option that works for you and you're all set.